Matt Birney

+Early life

 Birney was born in Sydney but comes from a family long established on the Western Australian goldfields, and has lived in the regional city of Kalgoorlie since childhood.
 His father, Jack Birney, was a Liberal member of the Australian House of Representatives for the Sydney electorate of Phillip from 1975 until his defeat in 1983.

 The younger Birney was educated at North Kalgoorlie Primary and Eastern Goldfields Senior High School.
 He was a small business proprietor and a board member of the Kalgoorlie-Boulder Chamber of Commerce and Industry, before being elected to the Western Australian Legislative Assembly for the seat of Kalgoorlie in February 2001, defeating Labor incumbent Megan Anwyl.

+Political career

 The seat had long been a Labor stronghold, which the party had held without interruption since 1923, and for all but seven years since its creation in 1901.
 However, Anwyl only led Birney by eight votes on the first count.
 Birney defeated Anwyl after the preferences of the One Nation candidate, Guy Hopkins, flowed overwhelmingly to him.
 He was the first Liberal to win Kalgoorlie, and only the third non-Labor member in the seat's 100-year history.
 He was also the only Liberal challenger to unseat a Labor incumbent at the 2001 state election, which saw Labor elected to government with a large majority.

 Birney was Shadow Minister for Youth and the Goldfields-Esperance region from 2001 to 2002, Shadow Minister for Police, Goldfields-Esperance and Communication Services from 2002 to 2004 and Shadow Minister for Police, Commerce, Communications and Goldfields-Esperance from 2004 to 2005.